 Health Maintenance.
 This child is current with his well child care in the continuity clinic of Dr. Jones.

-A concise (1-2 pages typed) discussion of one or more aspects of our patient's medical problem should follow.
+A concise (3-4 paragraphs) discussion of one or more aspects of our patient's medical problem should follow.

 The topic should be pertinent to your patient.
 The goal is not to exhaust the medical literature on a given topic, but to stimulate patient-oriented reading and to encourage you to synthesize your thoughts.